HangyuDemo/WAM_Self_Forcing/README.md

 bash scripts/train_zero1.sh 8 task=robotwin_uncond_3cam_384_1e-4
 ```

+For LIBERO, we train on a single node with 8 GPUs.
+For RoboTwin, we use 64 GPUs to accelerate training.
+You can try reducing the GPU count or training epochs.

 ## Inference with Your Trained Checkpoints

 The `mujoco` environment should ideally stay consistent with the LIBERO data version.
 Then run LIBERO evaluation: